What can I expect on the day

 This Kentish club is is in fact believed to have been the first gliding club to be formed in England on the 4th January 1930.
-Of course, there was no time for leisurely pursuits such as gliding during the second world war, but the club reformed in 1956 with its renowned zest.
+Of course, there was no time for leisurely pursuits such as gliding during the second world war, but the enthusiasts got together again and reformed in 1956 with a renewed zest and vigour.
 The club has migrated all over the county, but gliding in Kent finally settled at its current location in 1961, continuously developing and upgrading the facilities and fleet to remain up to date and modern.